 Last August’s horrifying surge of manmade fires in the Amazon shined a powerful light on the destruction of rainforests around the world.
-According to Global Forest Watch, we lost 11.9 million hectares of tropical forests in 2019 alone, and rainforest loss continues at a rapid rate—threatening the millions of people who live in forests and destroying a powerful natural climate solution.
+According to Global Forest Watch, we lost 11.9 million hectares of tropical forests in 2019 alone, and rainforest destruction continues at a rapid rate—threatening the millions of people who live in forests and destroying a powerful natural climate solution.

 The reasons behind the destruction are complex, but malignant politics, climate change, and a global economy built on reckless natural resource exploitation are mostly to blame.
 Large-scale agribusinesses raze forests unchecked in order to grow mega-crops like soy and palm, and their shareholders reap the rewards.
 In the face of devastating poverty or climate-induced crop failure, smallholder farmers sometimes resort to cutting down trees to expand cropland.
 Damaging politics and policies are to blame, too: Brazil’s President Jair Bolsonaro, for example, not only dismantled forest protections when he took office earlier this year, but he encouraged slash-and-burn farming and illegal incursions into Indigenous land.
 Bolivia’s President Evo Morales similarly gutted environmental protections in the name of development.